-CBC Music, in association with MusicCounts, has challenged music classes across Canada to learn a great Canadian song.
-From elementary to high school, this year's entries have included everything from jazz bands, kazoo classes, guitar clubs, symphonies, choirs and so much more!
-Over 500 classes entered this year's music class challenge, showcasing diverse talents, in four languages, from coast to coast to coast.
+For the past three years, CBC Music, in association with MusicCounts, has challenged music classes across Canada to learn a great Canadian song.
+From both elementary and high schools, past entries have included everything from jazz bands, kazoo classes, guitar clubs, symphonies, choirs and so much more!
+Over 500 classes entered last year's Music Class Challenge, showcasing diverse talents, in four languages, from coast to coast to coast.

-The winning school from each category will be rewarded with a high-tech classroom recording kit, as well as a commemorative plaque.
+The winning school in each category was rewarded with a high-tech classroom recording kit, as well as a commemorative plaque.

 Category 6: High School Vocal/Choral (a cappella or with band)